 We take you to religious areas of Havana, such as Regla and Guanabacoa; We open the doors of a house-temple, we put you in contact with prominent Cuban Santeras or Babalawos, and if you dare, you can even consult yourself, to see what the future holds for you.

-CubaUnique will organize your tailor-made trip to Cuba with the best positive energies!
+CubaUnique will organize your customized trip to Cuba with the best positive energies!

 So, if you are thinking of organizing a trip to Cuba, either for travel as a family , with your group of friends or with your classmates , with your partner or even in honeymoon , on your own or in one of our tailor-made trips , be sure to follow our recommendations for travel to Cuba without complications and to know the evolution of the Covid-19 situation in Cuba.

-We suggest some of our most popular organized tours , and, if it is not what you were looking for, we will design your personalized trip, and above all, we suggest that you follow our tips to live the authentic Cuban culture ¡Mucho Aché!
+We recommend you some of our most popular organized circuits , and if it is not what you were looking for, we will design your trip personalized, and above all, we suggest you let yourself be carried away by our advice for live the authentic Cuban culture ¡Mucho Aché!

-Article written by Gabriela Rodríguez, independent Cuban guide.
+Article written by Gabriela Rodríguez, an independent guide to Cuba.

 Video produced and edited by Javier Ernesto Hernández-López.0